mariuscaptari/chatapp/README.md

 The main downside we found with using Cassandra was that when querying the database for matching substrings we had to enable SASIIndex for the content column, which is not ideal and not recommended for production.

+---
+We have choosen to go with a replication factor of 3 for our cassandra cluster given that we are running 5 sepparate nodes (kubernetes pods) in production.

 ### Containarization and orchestration

 All of our app's services are containerized using Docker.
 We wrote and uploaded the [frontend](https://hub.docker.com/repository/docker/mariuscaptari/frontend) and [backend](https://hub.docker.com/repository/docker/mariuscaptari/frontend) images to Docker Hub.
 During the first stages of development, a local testing a docker compose file was used.